-As you will see, starting out at almost knee deep, in some areas of Pahonyothin it was soon at mid-thigh level and, at one spot, butt level.
+As you will see, starting out at almost knee deep, in some areas of Pahonyothin it was soon at mid-thigh level and, at one spot, read-end level.

-Today, the water has risen a little bit more, with reports now saying the intersection of Ratchadapisek and Pahonyothin is at 70-80 centimeters (around 2 feet 3 inches to 2 feet 9 inches) and the Central Ladprao-Vibhavadi intersection at 70 centimeters (2 feet 3 inches).
+Today the water has risen a little bit more, with reports now saying the intersection of Ratchadapisek and Pahonyothin is at 70-80 centimeters (around 2 feet 3 inches to 2 feet 9 inches) and the Central Ladprao-Vibhavadi intersection at 70 centimeters (2 feet 3 inches).

 Some of the trucks even have step ladders that they place down in the water so you can climb up them and into the high truck.
 Thai ingenuity really does know no bounds during this crisis.